Martha-NYagikuyu/Moringa-ip-date-project/README.md

 ## Used Technoligies

-HTML and CSS is used in the project
+HTML.CSS and JavaScript is used in the project

 ## Support and Contact Details